huyang117/JavaScript-learning-notes/4-Arrays-and-Iterables.md

 const arr = [1, 2, 3];
 ```

-Method 2: use `Array.from()`, which is useful in converting iterables and array-like objects into arrays. <br />
+Method 2: use `Array.from()`, which is useful in converting iterables and array-like objects into arrays.

 `Array.from()` only accepts one argument.
 ```
 const strArr = Array.from('Hi!'); // ["H", "i", "!"], an array of characters in the string